Consistent order estimation and minimal penalties: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{sec:pathwise} introduces the general model under consideration, and states our results on the pathwise fluctuations of the likelihood ratio statistic.
-Section \ref{sec:entropy} states our general results on local and weighted entropies, and considers also the special case of mixture models.
-Section \ref{sec:consist} derives the consequences for order estimation.
-Proofs are given in section \ref{sec:proofs}.
+Section \ref{sec:consist} derives the consequences for order estimation, and considers also the special case of location mixture models.
+Proofs are given in the appendices.